DrSammyD/portaldocs/portal-sdk/templates/portalfx-create.md

 ### Telemetry

+We've added a `ProvisioningBladeOpen` telemetry event to create which records duration telemetry as well as success and abandoned states based on whether the user completed a create or closed out before provisioning.
+For example you can see [how long](create-length-telemetry) it takes for your customers to decide whether or not to create your resource.
+Just set `extensionName` in the query to see your blade.

-Refer to [Create telemetry](/portal-sdk/generated/index-portalfx-extension-monitor.md#portalfx-telemetry-create) for additional information on usage dashboards and queries.
+For deployment telemetry, refer to [Create telemetry](/portal-sdk/generated/index-portalfx-extension-monitor.md#portalfx-telemetry-create) for additional information on usage dashboards and queries.

 ### Troubleshooting

-Refer to the [troublshooting guide](portalfx-create-troubleshooting.md) for additional debugging information.
+Refer to the [troubleshooting guide](portalfx-create-troubleshooting.md) for additional debugging information.

 ### Additional topics